-This pedal has three modes of noise reduction: hiss, mid and full, so you can set it to leave out the frequencies that are bothering you at the flick of a switch.
+The Smart Gate has three modes of noise reduction: hiss, mid and full.
+You can set it to leave out the frequencies that are bothering you at the flick of a switch.

-- Is able to differentiate between long, sustained notes and fast picking to kick in the decay you need automatically.
+- Differentiates between long, sustained notes and fast picking to kick in the decay you need automatically.

-- There’s a ‘hi-trigger’ button which can be used to quickly adapt to extremely noisy situations
+- There’s a ‘hi-trigger’ button which is used to adapt to extremely noisy situations quickly

-- It’s more expensive than some other noise gates
+- It’s more expensive than some other products on this list

-- The hiss, mid and full selector is very small and fiddly
+- The hiss, mid and full selector is tiny and fiddly

 - The automatic decay might not suit those who would like to experiment with different settings

-- It also works as a muter for when you need to eliminate your sound completely.
+- It also works as a muter for when you need to eliminate your sound.

-- It’s extremely flimsy compared to the other pedals here
+- Extremely flimsy compared to the other pedals here

-- Doesn’t have automatic detectors to determine the decay, unlike the Smart Gate
+- Doesn’t have automatic detectors to determine the decay

 Electro-Harmonix Hum Debugger

-It’s an ideal pedal for those who gig with single coil guitars in multiple venues where the electrics and/or lighting can unexpectedly make things go awry.
+It’s an ideal pedal for those who gig with single coil guitars in multiple venues where the electric and lighting can unexpectedly make things go awry.
 This isn’t a full gate pedal; it’s only real capability is reducing the 60hz hum.
 If you need more than that, you’ll need to take a look at one of the other pedals

-- This is an extremely simple, no-fuss option for players of single coil guitar
+- This is a straightforward, no-fuss option for players of single-coil guitar

 - It’s sturdy and ready for the road

-- On the strong setting, this pedal alters your guitar’s tone, and there’s a slight discolouring even on the normal setting
+- On the strong setting, this pedal alters your guitar’s tone, and there’s a slight discoloring even on the standard setting

-If you’re looking for a bit more from a noise gate, and will potentially be playing in a variety of styles, the Boss NS-2 might be more suited due to its superior controllability.
+If you’re looking for a bit more from a noise gate, and play in a variety of styles, the Boss NS-2 is more suited due to its superior controllability.
 If you’re on a budget, check out the Behringer which gets you 80% of the way there at a more affordable price.

-If you’re looking for something smart, which can detect the kind of notes you’re playing and decay accordingly, you’re likely to be impressed by the Smart Gate by MXR.
-This pedal allows you to set your noise threshold, but has extra features like a hiss/mid/full selector, so you can control which sounds are being eliminated, and it also has the ability to detect your playing style and decay accordingly.
-Smart indeed.
+If you’re looking for something smart which can detect the kind of notes you’re playing and decay accordingly, check out the Smart Gate by MXR.
+Not only does it let you set your noise threshold, but has extra features like a hiss/mid/full selector.

-The heavier players amongst you will be extremely well suited to the ISP Technologies Decimator 2.
-This pedal has an extremely responsive threshold control, hardly affects your tone and has a fast decay which makes your playing sound tight and tidy, even when you use your noisiest pedals.
+Love your heavy metal?
+Then go for the ISP Technologies Decimator 2.
+This has an extremely responsive threshold control that hardly affects your tone and has a fast decay which makes your playing sound tight and tidy, even when you use your noisiest pedals.

 Ged is Founder and Editor-in-chief at Zing Instruments.
 He’s a guitarist for London based gypsy jazz band ‘Django Mango’ and a lover of all things music.
 When he’s not ripping up and down the fretboard, he’s tinkering with his ’79 Campervan.